-So, what does this mean for you as a seller looking to outsource efficiently online?
+So, what does this mean for you as a seller looking to do Amazon outsourcing online?

 You need to hone in on freelancers who are supremely familiar with this vast ecosystem.
 The more niched they are in terms of Amazon tasks, the better.

-That being said, if you’re a multi-channel seller, you will also want to find freelancers who are familiar with the other platforms you’re using.
-If you use FBA for products that you sell outside of Amazon, you’ll need to find freelancers with a slight overlap in skills, so that they can coordinate smoothly and still guarantee Amazon-level customer satisfaction.
+That being said, if you’re a multi-channel seller, you will also want to find freelancers from your Amazon outsourcing expedition who are familiar with the other platforms you’re using.
+If you use FBA for products that you sell outside of Amazon, you’ll need Amazon FBA outsourcing to find freelancers with a slight overlap in skills, so that they can coordinate smoothly and still guarantee Amazon-level customer satisfaction.
 That is one of the keys to outsourcing efficiently for Amazon.

 The first step to outsourcing efficiently is to be prepared before you begin the actual hiring process.
 It’s all about knowing exactly what you’re going to hire for, and why.

 Pro Tip: This step is the longest of them all, but don’t rush through it.
 Pay it due attention as the foundation for every single part of each of the following steps for outsourcing efficiently online.